 Step 4: Understand Healthcare Target Audiences

 Developing a healthcare content marketing plan without identifying the target audiences is like shooting an arrow in the dark.
-If you don’t know who you are trying to reach, then regardless of how remarkable your content is, it will have little chance for success.
+If you don’t know who you are trying to reach and what their pain points are, then regardless of how remarkable your content is, it will have little chance for success.